nitesh585/nitesh585/README.md

 I'm currently an MSc student at Department of Computer Science, University of Delhi.
 Passionate about software development and a Machine learnig enthusiastic.
 Always eager to participate in hackathons especially in Machine learning hackathons.
 <br />
-- 🔭 I’m currently working on Digital Image Processing, Flutter and an E-commerce website.
+- 🔭 I’m currently working on Digital Image Processing and Python Back-End Development.
 - 🔭 Seft-taught Machine learning practitioner and full stack developer.
-- 📫 How to reach me: niteshyadav585@gmail.com
+- 📫 Reach me: niteshyadav585@gmail.com
 - 😄 Always ready to share knowledge.

 #